HankB/filededup/README.md

 * Hard linking not yet implemented.
 * Formal tests not yet implemented.
 (Tests manually performed against sample files)

+## Testing

+`go test` from the project root to run Go tests.
+`go run go run filededup.go` to run the main applidcation which is a sort of manual test.

 ## Issues
 * Need to address files already hard linked (short cut comparison.)
 * Need to address file permissions - cannot link a file we cannot delete.